 Last Friday we set off from Edinburgh, bound for Gairloch in the West Highlands.
-We were about to embark on another Scottish travel adventure with the Wee White Dug.
+We were off on another Scottish travel adventure with the Wee White Dug.

 Mr G was grumpy from a bout of man flu, combined with a week of working night shift.
 My nerves were shot to pieces from listening to his loud and incessant coughing.

-We began our 4 1/2 hour journey with a bicker about 9 – 5 workers having no idea of the hardship of working shifts.
-Apparently, I didn’t appreciate just how deadly this current bout of man flu was either.
+We began our 4 1/2 hour journey north with a bicker about 9 – 5 workers having no idea of the hardship of working shifts – blah, blah, blah.
+Apparently, I didn’t appreciate how deadly man flu was either.
 It was going to be a long drive.

-Finally, an hour or so into our drive Mr G’s mood lifted and I breathed a sigh of relief.
+Finally, an hour into our drive Mr G’s mood lifted and I breathed a sigh of relief.

 Our plan for the weekend was to do a bit of hiking and spend some time on the NC500, Scotland’s answer to route 66.

 I’m a notorious over packer.
 Even for a 2 day trip I pack a large suitcase full of things I might need, but never do.
 You’ll imagine my horror some three hours into our drive when I realised that I’d forgotten my hiking boots and trail shoes.
 All I’d taken were a pair of dainty ballet pumps and the new Aigle wellies I was wearing – epic fail!

 We arrived in a windy and drizzly Gairloch around 5pm.
 Mr G was euphoric having shaved 25 minutes off the AA’s estimated journey time, despite heavy traffic on the A9.

 Heatherdale B&B our home for the weekend was perfect and a real home from home.
-We had a nice king room with a sea view.
-It was spacious and comfortable.
+We had a lovely king room with a sea view.
 We also had access to a cosy residents lounge with a wood burning stove.
-Our hostess was excellent, very friendly and attentive.
-It was a real home from home.
+Our hostess was lovely and nothing was too much trouble.